mk-fg/reliable-discord-client-irc-daemon/README.md

 <a name=hdr-discord_user_mentions_and_emojis></a>
 ### Discord user mentions and emojis

-These are `@username` tags on discord, designed to alert someone to direct-ish message.
+Mentions are `@username` tags on discord, designed to alert someone to direct-ish message.

 With default config, when you see e.g. `<Galaxy🌌·Brain> Hi!` and want to reply highlighting them, sending `Hey @galaxy and welcome` should probably work.